contensive/Contensive50/source/_readme.txt

 /------------ quickstart -
 /------- setup install
-/----------- Installs all software for all server types, etc and clib.exe to manage server configuration /--- configuration
+/----------- Installs all software for all server types, etc and clib.exe to manage server configuration
+---- configuration files
+-------- rename term "cluster" to "ServerGroup"
+-------- remove serverConfig.json
+-------- rename "clusterconfig.json" to Config.json and move it to c:\programdata\contensive
+-------- Config.json file holds configuration for taskScheduler and TaskRunner.
+-------- move all config info into one file, and save it in c:\programdata\contensive\config.json
+-------- WebRoles can initialize through their own mechanisms (web.config) or use the config.json file as a fallback.
+WebRoles must have ContensiveAppName.
+-------- ServerRoles use the programdata-config.json file primarily
+-------- config.json is maintained with the command line routine clib

--------- each server (webRole,workerRole,scheduler) is part of one and only one cluster
+-------- each server (webRole,workerRole,scheduler) is part of one and only one ServerGroup
--------- each cluster can have one or more apps
+-------- each ServerGroup can have one or more apps
--------- all apps in a cluster trust each other - no work is done to protect files,db,etc. from another
+-------- all apps in a ServerGroup trust each other - no work is done to protect files,db,etc. from another
--------- the apps on a webRole are the same throughout the cluster
+-------- the apps on a webRole are the same throughout the ServerGroup
--------- the clusterConfig.json file
+-------- the Config.json file
 ------------ localMode: stored in clusterFolder (d:\inetpub)
 ------------ scaleMode: retreived from an http source (s3) and local copy in localMode store.
 ------------ first node is clusterConfig source endpoint(s) that hold the authoritative copy of the clusterConfig.json
 ------------ has all the configuration for the cluster and for all the apps in the cluster
 ------------ to update it, all applications should check it's modification time and call for a refresh if > ?1 minute old
 ---- File Locations
--------- Program Files\clib (programFilesFolder - DO NOT STORE ANYTHING HERE THAT NEEDS TO BE REACHED DURING EXECUTION)
+-------- Program Files\kma\Contensive5 (programFilesFolder - DO NOT STORE ANYTHING HERE THAT NEEDS TO BE REACHED DURING EXECUTION)
------------- .\resources - files used for building new sites
------------- cli.exe
+------------ clib.exe -- standalone command line configuration program.
 ------------ clibService.exe, windows service not installed automatically, install with 'installUtil clibService.exe'
 ------------ all executables needed for all modes.
 ------------ no need to backup, no app data
--------- ProgramData\clib (programDataFolder)
+-------- ProgramData\Contensive (programDataFolder)
 ------------ .\serverConfig.json
 ---------------- contains the file path to the cluster folder
------------- .\commonAssemblies, installed empty.
+------------ .\AddonAssemblyBypass, installed empty.
 ---------------- developers can copy addon assemblies here.
 Add addon assembly execution tries this first.
 Keep it empty in production

 ------------ .\logs
 -------- d:\inetpub (clusterFolder - default location)
 ------------ where all application data is stored (this folder is backed up)